iiscleap/SSC/README.md

-# Deep Self-Supervised Hierarchical Clustering for Speaker Diarization
+# Self-Supervised Representation Learning and Clustering for Speaker Diarization

 This repository is code used in our paper:
 > Self-Supervised Representation Learning and Clustering for Speaker Diarization